Nico769/Cryptanalysis-Homework/README.md

 This repository contains a homework about Cryptanalysis via [Frequency Analysis](https://en.wikipedia.org/wiki/Frequency_analysis).
 A simple ciphertext is studied and the cipher used to encrypt it is identified.

 You can run the notebook thanks to MyBinder.
 Check it out!

+## References
+Check the excellent [http://practicalcryptography.com/cryptanalysis/](James Lyons's website) to learn more about Cryptanalysis.